tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 ### Task 1: Enabling Autoscale

 In this task, you will create an Azure Automation account and Logic App that will regularly update the scaling of your pool based on the number of connections.
 Azure Automation allows for the execution of scripts and commands with an identity related to the automation.
 Logic App allows for regular execution of commands and tasks.
-By combining these two resources, we allow for repititive tasks of a detailed nature which will allow us to automatically increaese and decrease the number of hosts in an AVD host pool based on demand of the environment.
+By combining these two resources, we allow for repetitive tasks of a detailed nature which will allow us to automatically increase and decrease the number of hosts in an AVD host pool based on demand of the environment.

 1. Use PowerShell on a system with the [Azure Module](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-5.9.0) installed (such as from Exercise 3, Task 3)
 1. Run the following command connect to Azure using the subscription of your AVD: